In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 Advantages of an electricity demand tariff

-There are a few advantages to being on a demand tariff for your electricity usage, including:
+There are some advantages to being on a demand tariff for your electricity usage, including:

 - Lower usage rates: Electricity usage rates with demand tariffs are considerably lower than usage rates on a single rate tariff – usually by about 4c/kWh.
 But, you have to ensure your electricity usage is stable in order to take the most advantage of this.